Hello everyone. 😦

 And this is the season finale – the episode to wrap up everything that had been going on in Series 5.
 Maybe things will get followed up in Series 6 should it happen.
 But the things I was hoping for in the Series 5 finale were dashed away once I’d seen the last episode itself.
 It was a huge let-down for me.

-The episode has Will and Geordie investigating the death of a woman who is laid out in the shape of a crucifix on Jesus Green in Grantchester.
+The episode has Will and Geordie investigating the death of a woman who was laid out in the shape of a crucifix on Jesus Green in Grantchester.
 The ring on the woman’s finger signifies that she’s married to God…specifically a nun.
 It leads the two men investigating at a nunnery which isn’t a nunnery at all.

 Okay, look.
-There are surprising twists and revelations that happen in the episode when it turns out the nunnery’s not as it appears.
+There are surprising twists and revelations that happen in the episode when it turns out the nunnery is not as it appears.
 But the whole resolution of who did the murder of the dear woman was quite rushed in the telling, especially as the rest of the episode was devoted to other characters.

 Speaking of which, Tracy-Ann Oberman guest stars as Sister Grace, the head of the fake nunnery in the episode.
 And she ends up having sex with Will in the episode.
 Yeah!
 No idea how that happened!
 There was no build-up to a romance between Will and Sister Grace.
 It felt pretty forced!